 The Tall boots were not insulated and provided no warmth beyond the sock we were wearing.
 During the ice water test, our bare feet felt the cold immediately, and we were uncomfortably cold after 30 seconds.

 The Original Tall boots are designed to look a certain way.
-Our fashion consultants disagreed on this boot (almost as much as the RK Boot), and we found that the women universally liked them, while the men were a little less enthusiastic about their molded styling.
+Our fashion consultants significantly disagreed on this boot.
+We found that the women universally liked them, while the men were a little more uncertain about their molded styling.
 However, the men in our test almost all tend toward the Carhartt/utilitarian aesthetic, which does not overlap with these boots.
 Ultimately, if you like their looks, get them and don't listen to us!

 Ease of Use